Comparing the Decision-Making Mechanisms by Transformers and CNNs via Explanation Methods: Experiments

-We follow \cite{shitole2021one} to perform a beam search on different patch combinations when the image is divided into a $7 \times 7$ grid with $49$ patches.
-The beam search width was set to $5$ to balance speed and performance.
+We follow \cite{shitole2021one} to perform a beam search with width $5$ on different patch combinations, with the image divided into a $7 \times 7$ grid with $49$ patches.
+The baseline image was set to a blurred version of the original image (see Supplementary for results with a zero-image baseline).
+In Table~\ref{tab:example4}, we count the number of MSEs and subexplanations among different networks.

-In Table~\ref{tab:example4}, we count the number of MSEs among different networks.
-It can be seen that most networks have a similar median number of MSEs.
-However, DeiT-S, DeiT-S-distilled and LeViT-256 have a higher mean, showing that in some images there are significantly more MSEs from these approaches, which means that the networks can look at more different combinations of regions to arrive at similarly confident predictions.
-If using a logical analogy, one can think about the logic exhibited by these models as the result of the \textbf{OR} relationship among a large number of different conjunctions, which we name \textit{disjunctive} behavior.

-On the other hand, the local attention models Swin-T and Nest-T exhibit significantly different behavior.
-As Table~\ref{tab:example4} shows, they have significantly more sub-explanations than all the other models.
-From Fig.~\ref{figure2} and Fig.~\ref{figure_tree_examples}, one can see that Swin-T usually has significantly larger MSEs than the other models as well.
-These pieces of evidence suggest that Swin-T may be more \textit{compositional}, in that its predictions are built by simultaneously taking into account the contributions of many different parts (in a sub-additive manner).
-All these parts contribute to the decision in a way that if some of the parts are eliminated, the prediction confidence lowers, but not enough to misclassify the example.

-Fig.\ref{figure2} shows the distribution of MSE sizes in a few random images.
-As one can see, in some of the images, all models have a similar amount of MSEs.
-However, in some images, the global attention models have a significantly higher amount of MSEs.
-For example, LeViT-256 has $26$ MSEs in the \texttt{hotdog} image, much more than other types of methods which usually have $12-15$ MSEs.
-DeiT-S-distilled has $46$ MSEs in the \texttt{Spoonbill} image, much higher than local attention models and CNNs that have $11-17$ MSEs.
-Although different images show different trends, the sizes of the MSEs are often smaller in the global attention models and larger in the local attention model Swin-T. The larger sizes of Swin-T MSEs also partially explain the significantly higher number of confident sub-explanations in Table~\ref{tab:example4}, and further point to its compositional behavior.
-More visualizations can be found in the supplementary material.

-We would like to obtain the standard error of all the approaches to determine statistical significance of these differences.
-However due to very limited GPU resources we choose to train several representative models with different random seeds to check the statistical significance of our results.
-The results shown in Table~\ref{tab:sub_explain_seeds} confirms that the two main results are statistically significant: 1) global attention models DeiT-S, DeiT-S-distilled and LeViT-256 have a higher mean of MSEs; 2) local attention model Swin-T have more sub-explanations than other models.
+\textbf{Disjunctivism and Compositionality.} Table~\ref{tab:example4} shows distinct differences among the different models.
+Most CNNs, ConvNeXts and distilled transformers have \textbf{higher} MSE counts and \textbf{smaller} MSE sizes.
+In contrast, Swin Transformers and other undistilled transformers have smaller MSE counts and larger MSE sizes.
+The differences are statistically significant (tests shown in the Supplementary).

+Recalling the definition of MSEs, a higher count and smaller size means that the network needs the conjunction of \textbf{fewer} patches to form a confident classification.
+However, the network can be robust to occlusions or missing visual features, since it can use a \textbf{different} conjunction if a certain important feature cannot be seen.
+This is what we define as disjunctivism.